- Site Analysis

 Preventing fungal growth

 Condensation, which provides the environment for the fungal growth, can be minimised by maintaining an appropriate balance between temperature and ventilation.
 Insulation helps further by maintaining the internal temperature at a suitable level.
 See Managing temperature and condensation for details.
+G4/AS1 was amended in June 2019 with the requirement for extractor fans to ventilate bathrooms and kitchens.

 Preventing damage to structure and finishes